+Total JPF backlog at December 31, 2019 was \$356.8 million, all of which has received required export approvals, licenses or authorizations from the USG, allowing for the sale of these products outside of the United States.
+The receipt of export approvals, licenses or authorizations are subject to political and geopolitical conditions which could impact the timing and/or our ability to sell these products outside of the United States.
 Total JPF backlog at December 31, 2018 was \$454.1 million.
-Of this amount, \$308.7 million in JPF backlog require future export approvals, licenses or authorizations from the USG before we are permitted to sell these products outside of the United States.
-The receipt of these export approvals, licenses or authorizations are subject to political and geopolitical conditions which could impact the timing and/or our ability to sell these products outside of the United States.
-Total JPF backlog at December 31, 2017 was \$128.2 million.